 Section 55 of the Code imposes an "alternative minimum tax" on an individual's income to the extent the amount of the alternative minimum tax exceeds the individual's regular tax for the year.
 For purposes of computing the alternative minimum tax, the excess of the fair market value (on the date of exercise) of the shares received upon the exercise of an incentive stock option over the exercise price paid is included in alternative minimum taxable income in the year the option is exercised.
 If the shares are sold in the same year that the option is exercised, the regular tax treatment and the alternative tax treatment will be the same.
 If the shares are sold during a year subsequent to that in which the option was exercised, the basis of the stock acquired will equal its fair market value on the date of exercise for purposes of computing alternative minimum taxable income in the year of sale.
 For example, assume that an individual pays an exercise price of \$10 to purchase stock having a fair market value of \$15 on the date of exercise.
 The amount included in alternative minimum taxable income is \$5, and the stock has a basis of \$10 for regular tax purposes and \$15 for alternative minimum tax purposes.
-If the individual sells the stock in a subsequent year for \$20, the gain recognized is \$10 for regular tax purposes and \$5 for alternative minimum tax purposes.

 Restricted Stock Awards.
 The participant will not realize ordinary income upon the grant of a restricted stock award (or a performance stock award if the shares of common stock are issued on grant), but will realize ordinary income when the shares subject to the award become vested in an amount equal to the excess of the fair market value of the shares on the vesting date over the purchase price, if any, paid for the shares.
 The participant may, however, elect under Section 83(b) of the Code to include as ordinary income in the year the shares are granted an amount equal to the excess of the fair market value of the shares on the date of issuance, over the purchase price, if any, paid for the shares.
 If the Section 83(b) election is made, the participant will not realize any additional taxable income when the shares become vested.
-The participant will not realize ordinary income on the grant of a restricted stock award, but will recognize ordinary income on the vesting and transfer date, which are the same date, equal to the fair market value of the shares on the vesting and transfer date.
+The participant will not realize ordinary income on the grant of a restricted stock award, but will recognize ordinary income on the vesting and transfer date, equal to the fair market value of the shares on the vesting and transfer date.
 Upon disposition of shares of common stock acquired under a restricted stock award, performance award or restricted stock unit award, the participant will realize a capital gain or loss equal to the difference between the selling price and the sum of the amount paid for the shares plus any amount realized as ordinary income upon grant or vesting of the shares.
-Upon disposition of shares of common stock acquired under a restricted stock award or performance award, the participant will realize a capital gain or loss equal to the difference between the selling price and the sum of the amount paid for the shares plus any amount realized as ordinary income upon grant or vesting of the shares.